 As society as a whole continues to say no to drugs and explore holistic healing opportunities, why not extend the benefits to our beloved pups?
 In lieu of an anti-anxiety drug, what if a little lavender could go a long way?
 Natural oils have become incredibly popular over the past few years, but in this article, we will take a look to see what essential oils are safe for dogs.

-Before you begin, it's important to ask yourself what essential oils are safe for dogs.
+Before you begin, it’s important to ask yourself what essential oils are safe for dogs or other pets such as cats.
 Their sense of smell is astronomically stronger than ours, so scents (even natural ones) can have an adverse effect on them.